How to Remove and Keep Squirrels Out of the Attic

 Attics are easier to find than hollowed-out trees — and if yours has an easier entry point to get into than your neighbors, that’s all they care about.
 They look for a place where they can give birth and raise a family, with easy access to water and food sources.
 Your attic provides them a safe space from predators in a temperature-controlled home, what’s not to love?

 Squirrels are determined animals and excellent chewers.
 If they can find a hole that’s even just an inch and a half around, they’ll chew their way through it until it is big enough for them to make their way in.

-Squirrels are also hazardous to humans and pets.
+Squirrels can be hazardous to humans and pets.
 It is suggested that they can transfer rabies, although there are no confirmed cases.
-Since squirrels spray while urinating and defecating, their feces and urine can become a salmonella danger, if you or your pet come in contact with contaminated food or water.
-Squirrels also carry fleas and a surplus of ticks that pose the threat of tick fever and Lyme disease.
+Since squirrels spray while urinating and defecating, their droppings and urine can become a salmonella danger especially if you or your pet come in contact with contaminated food or water.

+These pests also carry fleas and a surplus of ticks that pose the threat of tick fever and Lyme disease.
 Once fleas and ticks have entered the household it is extremely difficult to rid them from your furniture, carpet, and pets.

-Once the exterminator has evacuated all of the squirrels, the area will need to be cleaned and sanitized.
+- Clean & Sanitize: Once the exterminator has evacuated all of the squirrels, the area will need to be cleaned and sanitized.
 Keep in mind that their feces and urine pose a health risk, and should also be handled by a professional.

 Once squirrels have made your home their own, they’re not going to be happy about being evicted.
 Even with the help of an exterminator, they’re bound to try to find their way back.

 After you’ve secured your home, there are some natural solutions you can try to squirrel-proof your home: